jonelo/jacksum/README.md

 I appreciate feedback from users, bug hunters, and fresh ideas from open minded people.
 Feel free and file [support requests, change requests, bug reports and feature requests on GitHub](https://github.com/jonelo/jacksum/issues)

 Spread the word, or give a star here on GitHub.

+## Credits

+Jacksum implements a lot of algorithms, but it doesn't reinvent the wheel if an algorithm is available already in another mature crypto library.
+So Jacksum relies on [Bouncy Castle](https://www.bouncycastle.org), [java-crc](https://github.com/snksoft/java-crc), [GNU Crypto](https://www.gnu.org/software/gnu-crypto/) (abandoned), Flexiprovider (abandoned), and Projet RNRT SAPHIR (abandoned).
+Libraries that have been abandoned are now supported by Jacksum (the hash part only).
+The Jacksum manpage clearly points out the origin for each algorithm.
+Any algorithm that is accepted by the Jacksum project will benefit from the framework that applies to all algorithms.
+For more information on that subject please type `jacksum --copyright`or go to the [copyright page](https://jacksum.net/en/legal/copyright.html).

 ## License